Set off for your summer holiday to bonnie Scotland and realised your trip coincides with the Isle of Skye Highland games? What a result!

 What happens at the Isle of Skye Highland Games?

-Although there is one day where the bulk of the Highland games take place, officially the event stretches over three days.
+Although there is one day where the bulk of the Highland games take place, officially, the event stretches over three days.
 There are sailing and rowing competitions a couple of days before the main event (weather dependent), as well as piping on the following two days.

 Although all of the dances differ, they look very sillier to the untrained eye.
 The only one which I am able to recognise is the sword dance for the simple fact that they are jumping over swords as part of the routine.
 Despite this, traditional highland dance is very impressive and should definitely not be skipped!

-Perhaps the most exciting for visitors is the athletic events.
+Perhaps the most exciting thing for visitors is the athletic events.
 Judging by the competitors’ outfits, it would be easy to assume that everyone is from Scotland as they are all in kilts, however, participants are welcome from all over the world.
-To make sure you’re dressed to impressed, pick up some Isle of Skye tartan from Portree!
+To make sure you’re dressed to impress, pick up some Isle of Skye tartan from Portree!

 Some of the notable events include:

 This hammer is made from a heavy metal ball which is attached to a wooden pole or handle.
 It is whirled around the competitor’s head before being thrown as far as possible.
 As some of the events at the Highland games are quite dangerous, it is always advised that guests stay behind any barriers and don’t stray into the event circle, you never know what might hit you!